 Nothing was ever the same.

 Every child tells stories, every child draws.
 Inside each of us that child is still present.
-It may be have been told 'make believe' never happens, it may have been told to stop telling stories but open the doors to the imagination and that child is still alive.
+We may have been told that 'make believe' never happens, we may have been told to stop telling stories, but when we open the doors to the imagination that child is still very much alive.

 Working with paint, paper, charcoal, clay, words, images and above all PLAY we will open our inner eyes to create what we didn't know was possible and say what we didn't know we knew.